Dovyski/cvui/docs/components/button.md

 # Button

-`cvui::button()` renders a button on the screen.
+`cvui::button()` renders a button.
 The common signature of a button function is:

 {% highlight c++ %}
 bool button(cv::Mat& theWhere, int theX, int theY, const cv::String& theLabel)